Left to right: Alfred "Alfie" Pennyworth (Jack Bannon) & Capt. Gully Troy (James Purefoy) |

 A knife fight between the two ends up with Alfie triggering the release of the Sumatran Trap.
 However, Capt.
 Troy, even while struggling in pain, expresses his admiration for the fact that Alfie learned to make the trap from him, and he learned it from the Dayak headhunter, whom he killed.

-• Excerpt from web article, "Pennyworth producers Bruno Heller and Danny Cannon felt 'lucky' to get season 2 out during COVID" by Veronica Elizabeth Bruno
+"Had seven wives, you know?
+And a throne of skulls," says Capt.
+Troy. - Excerpt from web article, "Pennyworth producers Bruno Heller and Danny Cannon felt 'lucky' to get season 2 out during COVID" by Veronica Elizabeth Bruno

 Culturess: What can you both tease about James’s character [as Captain Gulliver Troy] coming on board?